 No positive changes or ‘reforms’ need to take place in order to make economics bearable.
 Even Mike Konczal’s relatively benign suggestion to teach macro before micro is in danger of degenerating into ‘world-creation’—or: teaching ‘the economy’ instead of economics.
 Rather, the real change that needs to occur is in economics pedagogy, by providing students with the formal tools necessary to see how various urban legends are vacuous or based on fallacious logic.
 The task of the economics professor is de-worldification—or, showing students that they ‘know’ even less than they think they do.
 If, after previously having no reason to question a given narrative about the economy, a teacher patiently explains to me how it couldn’t possibly be the case, that’s cool.
 That’s damn cool.

 Conclusion: Prolegomena to a Theory of Capitalism

-This essay has provided a general introduction to correlationism, using Daoism as an example of a non-correlationist philo-fiction.
+This essay has introduced the notion of correlationism and how to break from it, using Daoism as an example of non-correlationist philo-fiction.
 The theme of non-representationalism was then extended to the discipline of economics, where the notions of deconceptualization, exogeneity, nonknowledge, and syzygy were shown to be crucial to such a framework.
 Examples were used sparingly because this interpretation is intended to apply to the entire corpus of economics as performed in practice—though still-perplexed readers are directed to the endnotes.
 Following this general outline of ‘econo-fiction’, its precepts were contrasted with those of common anti-economic views possessing a correlationist structure, in response to which three main theses were put forth: